rokabytedev/noejicom/noeji_tos/noeji_app_tos/terms_of_service.md

 **YOU AND ROKABYTE AGREE THAT EACH MAY BRING CLAIMS AGAINST THE OTHER ONLY IN YOUR OR ITS INDIVIDUAL CAPACITY, AND NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY PURPORTED CLASS OR REPRESENTATIVE PROCEEDING.**

 You agree that regardless of any statute or law to the contrary, any claim or cause of action arising out of or related to use of the Service or these Terms must be filed within one (1) year after such claim or cause of action arose or be forever barred.

+This section is subject to any mandatory local law rights for consumers, as further detailed in Section 22 (Jurisdiction-Specific Terms).

 ## 17. U.S. Government Restricted Rights
 If you are a U.S. government entity, our Service is provided with "RESTRICTED RIGHTS."
 Use, duplication, or disclosure by the U.S. government is subject to restrictions as set forth in FAR 52.227-19 (Commercial Computer Software - Restricted Rights) and DFARS 227.7202 (Rights in Commercial Computer Software or Commercial Computer Software Documentation).